cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 You can find out more
 [in the CloudNativePG documentation](https://cloudnative-pg.io/documentation/current/samples/).

-In a few seconds, you should have the cluster `cluster-example` up and ready.
+In a few seconds, you should have the PostgreSQL cluster `cluster-example` up and ready.
 It is a 3-instance cluster, with a primary and two hot-standbys.

 ``` sh
 % kubectl get clusters